LernFabrik/panda_ros_workshop/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Franka Emika Panda with ROS's Worshop!
+Welcome to Franka Emika Panda with ROS's Workshop!
 ==================================================

 * :doc:`/_source/installation/installation`